jqhoogland/rationalia-starter/LW/Concepts/Neuroscience.md

   - Tag
 synchedAt: '2022-08-29T11:04:03.513Z'
 ---

 # Neuroscience

 **Neuroscience** is a field of study dealing with the structure or function of the brain.
 It is of particular interest to LessWrong both because it can shed light on [[AI]], and because it is often helpful for [[Rationality|rationality]].
-For example, understanding how [[Attention control is critical for changing/increasing/altering motivation|attentional control]] works can inform possible solutions.
+For example, understanding how [[altering motivation|attentional control]] works can inform possible solutions.